-Physical therapists work in a variety of practice settings including
+Physical therapists work in a variety of practice settings including:

-According to the Department of Labor Occupational Outlook Handbook, employment of physical therapists is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations.
+According to the Department of Labor Occupational Outlook Handbook, employment of physical therapists is projected to grow 21 percent from 2020 to 2030, much faster than the average for all occupations.

 The salary for a physical therapist is variable, depending on the clinician's education, experience, specialty, employment setting, and location.
-According to published statistics, the median annual wage for physical therapists was $86,850 May 2017.
+According to published statistics, the median annual wage for physical therapists was $91,010 May 2020.

 Please visit the American Physical Therapy Association website for more details.

 Click here for more information regarding the accreditation status of Baylor's DPT program.